google-research/discs/discs/samplers/README.md

 """

-## Using the Samplers out of this package
+## Using the samplers out of this package
-The samplers need to have access to the shape (a tuple file) and the number of categories (int).
+The sampling algorithms need to have access to the shape (a tuple) and the number of categories (int) of the sample.
-To instantiate a sampler, a genaral config is needed which contains both the sampler specific parameters and the sample features which is model dependent.
+To instantiate a sampler, a general config is needed which contains both the sampler specific parameters and the sample features which is model dependent.
 More specifically the config passed to the sampler should have the following structure:
 ```
   general_config = dict(